 Posted On March 22, 2023 Consumer Privacy & Data Breaches

-The Texas Medical data breach is being looked into by the data breach lawyers of Console & Associates, P.C.
-We are offering free consultations where we can go through your legal options if you have gotten a breach notification and are curious about what you can do to protect yourself and if you can get financial confirmation from Texas Medical.
+Convergent Outsourcing’s data breach is now being investigated by the data breach lawyers of Console & Associates, P.C.
+We are offering no-cost consultations to discuss your legal options if you have been informed of the breach and are interested in your choices to protect yourself and whether you can get money from the firm.

 Convergent Outsourcing, Inc. is a collection agency based in Renton, Washington, but with 12 locations across the US.
 The company offers contact center solutions to its clients, with an emphasis on assisting with welcome programs, accounts receivable, back office procedures, crisis response, and other crucial communications.
 Established in 1950, Convergent Outsourcing now employs over 907 people and brings in over $448 million annually.